SportFansPass announces its Mint date for revealing NFTs to the fans of upcoming FootBall season

 The project has already gained 26,000 plus Followers on its Twitter handle https://twitter.com/sportfanspass with fans commenting regularly on the post participations.
 The Discord server community of like-minded people is filled with sports enthusiasts — who are already talking about sports and NFTs and are sharing their portfolios and excitement about upcoming football events and other sporting events.

-Unlike existing sports NFTs, SportFansPass is a one-of-its-kind NFT which will bring a change in how fans enjoy their favorite sports events on an interesting innovative platform, with a promising future of NFTs.
+Unlike existing sports NFTs, SportFansPass is a one-of-its-kind NFT which will bring a change in how fans enjoy their favourite sports events on an interesting innovative platform, with a promising future of NFTs.

 #NFT #FootBallFans #SportFansPass #Ethereum #Cryptocurrency